rust-lang/rfcs/text/3334-niche.md

 obtaining mutable references to the field, which requires storing valid values using the same representation as those values would have had without the niche.

+Declaring a niche *may* allow additional optimizations that assume the type cannot contain the niche values, though the compiler does not guarantee this.
+For instance, the compiler may be able to elide bounds checks that the valid values always satisfy.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives